matiwinnetou/swagger-play24/README.md

 # swagger-play24
-This is a 'direct' move of Swagger support for Play (2.3) to (2.4).
-This project does not try to be too clever and has a very few changes comparing to original code
+This is a 'direct' move of Swagger support for Play (2.3) to (2.4) This project does not try to be too clever and has a very few changes comparing to original code

 # Spec
 This library is based on Swagger Spec 1.2

 # Installation
-to your build.sbt add
+add to your build.sbt

 ```
 libraryDependencies += "pl.matisoft" %% "swagger-play24" % "1.0"